 There is hardly any denying that movement or motor skills are a focal aspect of young children’s` lives.
 It is an important dimension of all aspects of their optimal development, whether in the cognitive, motor or effective realms of human sociology.
-Those who deny children the chance to enjoy the benefits of regular play activity are in essence denying them the opportunity to experience the joy of the mastery in movement, health benefits of early movement, and a life as competent and dexterous individuals.
+Those who deny children the chance to enjoy the benefits of learning through play on a regular basis are in essence denying them the opportunity to experience the joy of the mastery in movement, health benefits of early movement, and a life as competent and dexterous individuals.
 Although play may be a focal aspect of the development of motor skills, not many individuals have sufficient insight into the benefits of such activities for kids.
 What is more astonishing is the fact that, nowadays a majority of academic institutions are substituting regular play for a quieter learning environment.

 Play and Motor Skills Development

 It is a well-known fact that sufficient motor play is directly proportional to adequate physical development.
 A growing body of research helps to highlight the way this happens.
 Recent studies have observed that motor skills that are mainly enhanced when children engage in play.
 More so, the studies have also identified the importance of a guardian or parent that can supervise play to strengthen the effect on adequate motor skills development.
 One prevalent view is that early child motor skill are mainly involuntary, reflexive and particularity related to motor abilities in life.

 For instance, children as young as five to seven months of age are known to calibrate their hand grasp and motor reach skills to both the traits of the designated objects they are playing with and the floor surfaces on which these kids play.
 Such kind of playful manipulation of items provides the basis for the later acquisition of motor control skills when throwing, such as ball handling during sports in preschool years.